barneyme/bpad/readme.txt

 To export a current page go to the page and click "Export."
 This will save the page to your computer as a .MD Markdown file.

 To import a page open the .MD file and paste the contents in a new page.

-To return to the bPad:w homepage click ":w."

 To return to bPad click "bPad."